aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `auto_renew`- (Optional, Available in 1.119.0+) Enable Node payment auto-renew, default is `false`.
 * `auto_renew_period`- (Optional, Available in 1.119.0+) Node payment auto-renew period, one of `1`, `2`, `3`,`6`, `12`.
 * `install_cloud_monitor`- (Optional, Available in 1.119.0+) Install the cloud monitoring plug-in on the node, and you can view the monitoring information of the instance through the cloud monitoring console.
 Default is `true`.
-* `unschedulable`- (Optional, Available in 1.119.0+) Set the newly added node as unschedulable.
+* `unschedulable`- (Optional, Available in 1.119.0+) Set the newly addedintranet node as unschedulable.
 If you want to open the scheduling option, you can open it in the node list of the console.
 If you are using an auto-scaling node pool, the setting will not take effect.
 Default is `false`.
 * `resource_group_id` - (Optional, ForceNew, Available in 1.123.1+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `internet_charge_type` - (Optional, Available in 1.123.1+) The billing method for network usage.
 Valid values `PayByBandwidth` and `PayByTraffic`.
 Conflict with `eip_internet_charge_type`, EIP and public network IP can only choose one.
 * `internet_max_bandwidth_out` - (Optional, Available in 1.123.1+) The maximum outbound bandwidth for the public network.
 Unit: Mbit/s.
 Valid values: 0 to 100.